eriksquires/DuckDB-With-R/README.md

 Regardless of your data lake or desktop DB these options are all worth considering before reinventing the wheel with custom, brittle ETL scripts.
-I cannot stress this enough: **Data Connections are much more reliable and less mainetnance than external, script driven (python, bash, Perl, R) ETL jobs.**
+I cannot stress this enough: **Data Connections are much more reliable and less maintenance than external, script driven (python, bash, Perl, R) ETL jobs.**

 ## Data Transformation